$\texttt{GPUmonty}$: A GPU-accelerated relativistic Monte Carlo radiative transfer code: Governing Equations and Numerical Methods

 \subsection{Covariant equation of radiative transfer}

 To account for the interaction of matter and photons along the geodesics, we use the covariant form of the unpolarized radiative transfer equation \citep{Mihalas_1984, Younsi_2012}:

 where $\alpha_{\nu}$ is the frequency dependent absorption coefficient evaluated in the fluid frame.
-For thermal synchrotron, the absorption coefficient is defined as $\alpha_\nu = j_\nu/B_\nu$.
+For thermal synchrotron, the absorption coefficient is defined as $\alpha_\nu = j_\nu/B_\nu$, where $B_\nu$ is the Planck function.
 We use the constant $\mathcal{C} \equiv h \ell/m_e c^2$ in units of $\rm cm \ s$ to convert $d\lambda$ from code to physical units, where $\ell$ is the length unit and $h$ is Planck's constant in CGS.
 The specific intensity is proportional to the superphoton weight and is defined as

 At each step of the geodesic integration, absorption and scattering are taken into account as described in the following sections.